 Dow hits record as investors bet on tax cuts

+Wall Street indexes surged on Monday after the U.S. Senate passed its version of a tax code overhaul, bringing the Republicans closer to implementing corporate tax cuts.

-NEW YORK: The Dow Jones Industrial Average reached a record high on Monday (Dec 4), with banks and retailers surging and technology companies falling as investors realigned their portfolios in hopes of benefiting from expected corporate tax cuts.
+REUTERS: The Dow Jones Industrial Average reached a record high on Monday, with banks and retailers surging and technology companies falling as investors realigned their portfolios in hopes of benefiting from expected corporate tax cuts.

-Bank of America, JPMorgan Chase, Wells Fargo & Co and Citigroup jumped over two per cent after the Republican-dominated U.S. Senate approved its tax bill on Saturday.
+Bank of America , JPMorgan Chase , Wells Fargo & Co and Citigroup jumped over 2 percent after the Republican-dominated U.S. Senate approved its tax bill on Saturday.

 "It will likely result in increased dividends and share repurchases, and that makes valuations more reasonable and should prolong the rally," said Tim Ghriskey, chief investment officer of Solaris Group in Bedford Hills, New York.